This feature requires Author user level or higher.

 Send a Test Email,

-- Once you're satisfied with your design, click the Confirm link in the progress bar or the Next button in the bottom-right corner to continue.
+- Once you're satisfied with your design, click Next or Confirm in the progress bar.

 - When you've finished

 If you're ready to send the campaign to your subscribers, click the Send button.
 The Prepare for launch modal will appear.
-Click the Send Now button to send the campaign to your subscribers.
+To confirm your send, click Send Now.
+Your campaign is on its way!

-When sending a campaign through MailChimp, there are a few things you'll want to keep in mind while creating your content.
+When you send a campaign through MailChimp, there are a few things you'll want to keep in mind while creating your content.

-- MailChimp does not use a BCC field, as each recipient on your list is hidden from all other recipients on your list.
-We deliver a completely separate copy of your email to each recipient on your list, allowing you to personalize your content for each recipient, track clicks and opens, and address each email to the recipient's name.
+- Each recipient on your MailChimp list is hidden from all the other recipients.
+We deliver a completely separate copy of your email to each receipent, so you can personalize your content for everyone.
+This also allows us to track clicks and opens.

-- Before you send your email campaign to your entire list, you'll definitely want to do some testing.
-To ensure the best possible result, we recommend sending tests to all the popular web-based email services, like Yahoo!, Hotmail, and Gmail.
-You can also use the Inbox Inspector tool to preview how your email will appear in multiple clients.
+- Be sure to test your campaign before you send to your entire list.
+For the best possible result, we recommend sending tests to all the popular web-based email services, like Yahoo!, Hotmail, and Gmail.
+You can also use the Inbox Preview tool to preview how your email will appear in multiple clients.

-- We include both an HTML version and a plain-text alternative version of your campaign.
-Having both of these versions available will ensure the best possible delivery of your emails, as well as make sure that your subscribers can view your content as expected, regardless of the email client or program they use.
+- MailChimp automatically includes both an HTML version and a plain-text alternative version for each of your subscribers.
+This ensures your subscribers view your content as expected, regardless of the email client or program they use.

-- MailChimp is designed to send email campaigns that contain only HTML code and plain-text content.
-While what you put in the code is completely up to you, we advise against using Flash in your emails, because most email programs don't support it.
+- MailChimp is designed to send email campaigns that contain HTML code and plain-text content.
+It's possible to use other types of code, but we advise against it.
+For example, Flash is not supported in most email programs.
 The best way to send Flash content is to use an image in your campaign, and link the image to the Flash content hosted on an external server or website.